rangle/ngCourse2/handout/routing/query_params.md

-# Query Parameters #
+# Passing Optional Parameters #

 Query parameters allow you to pass optional parameters to a route such as pagination information.

-For example: on a route with a paginated list, the URL might look like the following to indicate that we've loaded the 2nd page:
+For example, on a route with a paginated list, the URL might look like the following to indicate that we've loaded the second page:

 `localhost:3000/product-list?page=2`

-## Query Parameters vs Route Parameters ##

-The key difference between query parameters and [route parameters](/handout/routing/routeparams.md) is that route parameters are essential to determining route, whereas query parameters are optional.
+> The key difference between query parameters and [route parameters](/handout/routing/routeparams.md) is that route parameters are essential to determining route, whereas query parameters are optional.

 ## Passing Query Parameters ##

-We can use the `[queryParams]` directive along with `[routerLink]` to pass query parameters.
+Use the `[queryParams]` directive along with `[routerLink]` to pass query parameters.
+For example:

-Example:

 ```html
 <a [routerLink]="['product-list']" [queryParams]="{ page: 99 }">Go to Page 99</a>